Cycle Cambodia to Vietnam

 Today we cross over the border into Vietnam, but not before we discover the wonderful province of Kep.
 Located just before the border, this town is famous for its fresh seafood, particularly crab.
 We’ll spend a couple of hours exploring the famous pepper plantations and salt lakes on the way.
 Navigating through the back roads, we’ll make our way around the National Park and to the border crossing into Ha Tien, Vietnam.
 From Ha Tien, we’ll jump in the van and head to Rach Gia for a feast of local seafood and Banh Xeo, or Vietnamese crepes.

-To get to our next destination, Can Tho, we cut through the back roads of rice paddys and farm land of the Mekong Delta, arriving in the city by late afternoon.
+Can Tho is where the Mekong Delta really comes into its own!
+To get there we cut through the back roads of rice paddies and farm land, arriving in the city by late afternoon.
 With a population of over a million and a thriving tourist trade, Can Tho has a vibrancy about it like none other.
 Relax and explore this amazing city.
-For dinner, we’ll pull up a patch of grass at the night market and enjoy an array of delightful street food!
+For dinner, we’ll pull up on a patch of grass at the night market and treat yourself to a selection of delightful street food!

 Day 8: floating market & noodle factory

-Today we’ll catch the floating markets for sunrise and have breakfast brought to us on the water!
-The vibrancy and atmosphere at the break of dawn is incredible.
-This is no tourist performance, but rather real life for the local people where they trade, sell and buy every day.
-Afterwards, we’ll visit a noodle factory where you’ll have a chance to make your own noodles and learn more about sustainable agriculture in Vietnam.
+We’ll catch the floating markets for sunrise and have your breakfast brought to you on the water!
+The vibrancy and atmosphere at the break of dawn is incredible!
+This is no tourist performance, this is real life for the local people where they trade, sell and buy every day.
+Following that, we’ll visit the noodle factory where you’ll have a chance to make your own noodles and the cocoa farms just before lunch.
+In the afternoon, we’ll catch our first NGO in Vietnam and learn more about agricultural in the area.

-We’ll take a slow & steady bike day to casually explore the oasis of the Mekong Delta.
+We’ll take a day to casually explore the oasis that is the Mekong Delta.
 From the coconut candy factories of Ben Tre to the canals and floating markets of My Tho, this is a place to relax and unwind.
 We’ll avoid the hordes of tourists in My Tho by using Ben Tre as a base to explore the region.
-We'll get into Ben Tre around 5pm, just in time to rest, relax and explore the local market for dinner.
+It’s still a full day cycling from Can Tho and we’ll enjoy getting amongst the maze of the Mekong Delta.
+We should get into Ben Tre by5pm, just in time to rest, relax and explore the local market for dinner.

 Day 10: Cycle day - ben tre to ho chi minh (55 miles)